Advisors with Hidden Motives: Introduction

 In this paper, I scrutinize that intuition, and investigate whether an advisee is always better off when their advisor's motives are transparent.
 To do so, I propose a model where a seller discloses information about an object to a buyer, who can choose to acquire the object.
 The seller is an advisor with \emph{hidden motives}, because the buyer does not know how interested they are in the object's sale.
 In this context, I show that a policy that informs the buyer about the seller's interests does not necessarily improve the informativeness of the seller's advice to the buyer.
-This can happen through two channels: transparency may decrease the seller's willingness to disclose information about the object's value; and it may also hinder the seller's incentives to acquire information about the object's value in the first place.
+Indeed, in some contexts the transparency policy transparency decreases the seller's willingness to disclose information about the object's value; and it may also hinder the seller's incentives to acquire information about the object's value in the first place.
+The main results in this paper show that, in a communication protocol \emph{with commitment}, the effectiveness of transparency policies is linked to the curvature of the buyer's demand for the object.
+This novel observation is in contrast with results about the effectiveness of transparency policies under communication protocols \emph{without commitment}.\footnote{Communication protocols with commitment have been increasingly studied in the information design literature since the important contributions in Kamenica and Gentzkow (2011) and Rayo and Segal (2010); and are in contrast with previous literature which mainly studied cheap talk as in Crawford and Sobel (1982) and disclosure games as in Grosman (1981) and Milgrom (1981).
+The terms ``with commitment'' versus ``without commitment'' refer to environments in which the sender \emph{commits} to a communication strategy before observing the realization of the state of the world (the value of the object, in this paper's context) or strategically communicates after seeing the state realization.}

 I introduce the model in more detail in section \ref{sec:mod}.
 The seller wishes to sell an object to a buyer who does not know the object's \emph{value} or how \emph{profitable} its sale is to the seller.
 The seller knows the object's profitability and sees some signal about its value.
 Prior to observing the object's profitability or the realization of the signal about its value, the seller commits to a rule to disclose signal realizations to the buyer.
 This rule assigns to each realization of the signal and each profitability a probability that the realization is disclosed to the buyer.
 The buyer is Bayesian and updates their belief about the object's value based on any information the seller reveals and on the seller's disclosure policy itself.
 The probability that they purchase the object is given by the buyer's ``demand function,'' which is increasing in the posterior expected value of the object.